 Insecurely ambivalent infants are very wary of the stranger and highly distressed on separation.
 When the parents return, the babies show ambivalent behavior by seeking close contact and showing angry resistance at the same time.
 After the mothers’ return, the babies cannot settle and re-establish emotional stability for a long time.
 They cannot use the parents for emotional regulation.

 The caregiver of an ambivalently attached infant show inconsistency in responding to the child’s needs.

-An infant’s responses to the parent in the Strange Situation test reflect the history of interaction the child has experienced with that parent at home.
-The pattern of these “organized” responses can predict later functioning of the child.
+An infant’s responses to the parent in the Strange Situation test reflect the history of interaction the child has with that parent at home.
+The pattern of these “organized” responses can predict the later functioning of the child.

 - 1.Ainsworth MDS, Bell SM.
 Attachment, Exploration, and Separation: Illustrated by the Behavior of One-Year-Olds in a Strange Situation.
 Child Development.
 Published online March 1970:49. doi:10.2307/1127388

 - 2.Bretherton I. Attachment Theory: Retrospect and Prospect.
 Monographs of the Society for Research in Child Development.
 Published online 1985:3. doi:10.2307/3333824

 - 3.Bowlby J, et. al. Attachment and loss: Retrospect and prospect.
 American Journal of Orthopsychiatry.
 Published online October 1982:664-678. doi:10.1111/j.1939-0025.1982.tb01456.x

 - 4.van Ijzendoorn MH, Sagi-Schwartz A. Cross-cultural patterns of attachment: Universal and contextual dimensions.
 In: Handbook of Attachment: Theory, Research, and Clinical Applications.
 The Guilford Press; 2008:880–905.